qunfengdong/mGSV/README.md

 * MySQL 5.0 or higher (http://dev.mysql.com/)
 * GD library. (http://php.net/manual/en/book.image.php)

+NOTE：PHP must have the MySQL extension and GD extension enabled

 If you successfully completed the above Environment Construction Tutorial, you have everything installed.

 ## MySQL Database Setup